Native Roots Cannabis Company

 The Wallpaper Pattern

-This updated system of icons is an intentional amalgamation of brand, product and experience–based communications.
-Intended to constantly evolve and change with both the business and the industry, these were based on an already-assessed desire to update this system, and they were created in an easy-to-replicate mono-line style for the Native Roots team.
-Not only are these elements able to be picked and pulled apart for more story telling opportunities, but the warmer, tone-on-tone application makes for a significantly more approachable wallpaper and brand pattern.
+The updated system of icons is an intentional amalgamation of brand, product, and experience-based communications.
+Intended to constantly evolve and change with both the business and the industry, these were created in an easy-to-replicate mono-line style.
+The warmer, tone-on-tone application makes for a significantly more approachable wallpaper and brand pattern.

 The Results